denten-books/plain-text/sample.md

-objects, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning[ of the block [@ogorman_document_1993, 1162-63;
+objects, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning' of the block [@ogorman_document_1993, 1162-63;
 @ogorman_document_1995, 82-99 (in the reconstructed edition)]."
-But note also that document layout (alternatively "formatting" or the arrangement of "concrete objects") could incorporate also meaningless (to humans) structures, such as the incidental "rivers" of empty space formed between the words.
+But note also that document layout (alternatively "formatting" or the arrangement of "concrete objects") could also incorporate meaningless (to humans) structures, such as the incidental "rivers" of empty space formed between the words.
 That sort of concrete structure goes "unrecognized" because it doest not correspond to any abstract objects.

 ![Method for extracting document structure based on "nearest-neighbor clustering of page components [@ogorman_document_1993, 1164]."](images/docstrum.png)